davidmoten/grumpy/README.md

 * a rectangle sampler
 * a rectangle renderer

-In short the recursive algorithm is to start with a rectangle the size of the screen and if the points sampled across the rectangle (according to the *rectangle sampler*) differ in value (calculated using the *value function*) then the rectangle is split into sub-rectangles and the process repeated.
+In short the recursive algorithm is to start with a rectangle the size of the screen and if the points sampled across the rectangle (according to the *rectangle sampler*) differ in value (calculated using the *value function*) then the rectangle is split into sub-rectangles and the process continued recursively.
 Once the values sampled across a rectangle are all the same the rectangle is rendered with its one value using the *rectangle renderer*.

 It's a useful way of handling projection weirdness by concentrating on the screen pixels.
 If the region you are trying to draw is irregular or small then you might need to use a custom sampler to be sure the region is detected at low scales.
 The ```Darkness``` layer is an example of a region that is smooth and large enough that corner sampling of rectangles is sufficient.